-Strictly speaking the first contacts with Italy date back to times of the Roman occupation of Britain.
-However, although 'the Roman army crossed the Humber in about AD 71 [...] much of the East Riding is thought to have been occupied by the Parisi, a local tribe who appear to have had a cordial relation to their new rulers' (Evans 2017, 21).
-As a result, the area 'was not subject to either military occupation or intense Romanisation' (ibid.).
+Strictly speaking, the first contacts with Italy date back to the Roman occupation of Britain.
+However, although "the Roman army crossed the Humber in about AD 71 [...] much of the East Riding is thought to have been occupied by the Parisi, a local tribe who appear to have had a cordial relation to their new rulers" (D. Evans 2017, 21).
+As a result, the area "was not subject to either military occupation or intense Romanisation" (ibid.).
 The next important moment, in terms of connections with Italy was the Middle Ages.
-As noted by Shankland (2014, 6), 'the North of England only resumed regular links with Italy in the wake of the Norman Conquest, in an era of church reform inspired by Lanfranc and Anselm, two successive Italian archbishops of Canterbury.'
+As noted by Hugh Shankland, "the North of England only resumed regular links with Italy in the wake of the Norman Conquest, in an era of church reform inspired by Lanfranc and Anselm, two successive Italian archbishops of Canterbury" (2014, 6).
 Clergy and merchants dominated the scene.
-During this time, wool became 'the most valued commodity, with most production in the hands of the great monasteries and large estates' (Shankland 2014, 8) and Hull established itself as one the most important ports for wool exports.
-Since 'agents of the Vatican
+During this time, wool became "the most valued commodity, with most production in the hands of the great monasteries and large estates" (ibid., 8), and Hull established itself as one of the most important ports for wool exports.
+Since "agents of the Vatican monopolised the British wool trade, contacts with Italy were fairly important" (Medaglia 2001, 73).
+From the Renaissance until the eighteenth century, artisans and artists "such as glass blowers, and clock makers, architects, sculptors, musicians, and scholars were summoned to Britain" (ibid.).
+Some settled in the East Riding area too: in the eighteenth century, for instance, stucco artist Giuseppe Cortese "embellished the architecture of Wilberforce House" (N. Evans 2017, 146) in Hull, while another stucco artist, Domenico Bartoli, was invited by William Constable to contribute to the refurbishment of the great hall in his Elizabethan country house, Burton Constable, near Hull.
+These were usually isolated figures who travelled the world in search of patronage for their work but did not necessarily identify themselves as Italians (Gabaccia 2000, 29).